Omkar-Dh/Instagram-Tool/README.md

 # InstagramFollowUnfollow
+A tool that allows accounts to find different accounts with similar interests

-A tool that peridoically follows and unfollows people based on a liked post on the explore page Uses headless selenium to access the instagram page
+Uses headless selenium to access the instagram page

 Add you credentials and home page in the main.py file